abev66/PythonPhotoSphere/README.md

 PythonPhotoSphere
 =================

-QAD Cross-Platform PhotoSphere viewer written in Python, based on a NeHe example
+An Improved version of QAD Cross-Platform PhotoSphere viewer written in Python by @paoletto ( https://github.com/paoletto/PythonPhotoSphere ), a NeHe example.